-As of March 31, 2001, there were 25,586,369 shares of common stock outstanding, as adjusted to give effect to the automatic conversion of all outstanding shares of preferred stock upon completion of this offering, held of record by approximately 155 stockholders.
-Options and rights to purchase 554,554 shares of common stock were also outstanding.
-There will be 30,586,369 shares of common stock outstanding, assuming no exercise of the underwriter's overallotment option or exercise of outstanding options under our stock option plans after March 31, 2001, after giving effect to the sale of the shares in this offering.
+As of March 31, 2001, there were 17,206,611 shares of common stock outstanding, as adjusted to give effect to the automatic conversion of all outstanding shares of preferred stock upon completion of this offering, held of record by approximately 155 stockholders.
+Options and rights to purchase 369,689 shares of common stock were also outstanding.
+Additionally, we currently intend to grant options to purchase at least 650,000 shares to new and existing employees prior to completion of this offering.
+There will be 22,206,611 shares of common stock outstanding, assuming no exercise of the underwriter's overallotment option or exercise of outstanding options under our stock option plans after March 31, 2001, after giving effect to the sale of the shares in this offering and completion of the concurrent private placement.